thbe/puppet-rkhunter/README.markdown

 * rkhunter package.
 * rkhunter configuration file.
-* rkhunter alternative service configuration.
+* rkhunter database.

 ###Beginning with rkhunter

 include '::rkhunter' is enough to get you up and running if the parameters point to proper values.
 If you wish to pass in parameters like which servers to use then you can use:

 ```puppet